-1) Press the F1 key to select OHM then resistance measurement window appears on the screen.
+1) Press the R key and then resistance measurement window appears on the screen.

 2) Insert the black lead into the COM banana jack input and the red lead into the V/O/C banana jack input.

 3) Connect the red and black test leads to the resistor.
 The resistance value is shown on the screen in Ohm.